abbreviatedman/react-full-stack-database/readme.md

 The next thing is that we're performing a fetch request to the back end.
 The URL to the back end is imported, for security reasons.
 The second argument to the fetch function is an object with metadata about the request.
 Here is where we specify that it's a POST request, we are turning the character object into JSON, and the `headers` object is so that we avoid any CORS issues.
 This is very important for when this project gets deployed.

-In the `.then()` method, right now we're just console logging the server's response so that we see if the request works out or not.
+Once we get a response, right now we're just console logging that response so that we see if the request works out or not.

 Finally, we're resetting all state variables.
 This will also clear out the form.